 A common vision with long-term objectives remains an important first step in ensuring an alliance between corporate management, vegetation management program teams and their contractors, and the public at large.
 Agreement on shared outcomes is critical for budgeting, contractor suitability, stability, and customer service.
 The perspective that all ROWs should be leveraged for environmental integrity in addition to safety and reliability is becoming an integral aspect of planning.
 This ideology has led to positive outcomes and opportunities for preventative condition-based management, optimized spending, and environmental sustainability, which to a certain extent were not envisioned under historical cyclical regimes.

 A great deal of data is critical to support a utility’s vision.
 Investigation will continue into current technologies for data gathering, ascertaining how data can be leveraged, and perhaps most importantly, how it can be transferred between the owner and third parties for work management.
 Data gathering is the critical first step, and undertaking it efficiently is essential.
 The second natural step is collecting pertinent information and sharing it digitally, and many paperless applications are being developed to ensure its effective use, often resulting in real-time reporting.

 - Catastrophic Risk Mitigation

 - Environmental Opportunities – ROW as an Ecological Asset

 The Transmission & Distribution & Vegetation Management Conference will be hosted online and mirror our in-person event with seamless transitions between activities, including:

-- The main stage, with technical presentations
+- Multiple sessions with technical presentations

-- Breakout rooms for interactive sessions
+- Breakout rooms for interactive discussions

 - Event-wide and room-based live chat with presenters and other attendees